What is the Right of First Refusal?

 Leaseholders may have the right to Collective Enfranchisement.
 The Leasehold Reform Housing and Urban Development Act 1993 Act provides a right for a majority of long lessees who own flats in a building to purchase the freehold of that building.
 There are strict qualification criteria so legal and valuation advice is essential.
 Please refer to our guide on Collective Enfranchisement.

 How can Hart Brown Solicitors help me?

-Our award winning Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of any matters pertaining to the Right to First Refusal whether you are a landlord or a leaseholder or prospective buyer of a reversionary interest.
+Our Leasehold Enfranchisement team have the specialist knowledge, expertise and experience to advise you in respect of any matters pertaining to the Right to First Refusal whether you are a landlord or a leaseholder or prospective buyer of a reversionary interest.
 They can assist you in determining whether you and your building qualify, guide you through the procedure and likely costs involved in more detail and of course act for you in connection with the service of any notices.
 They can also assist with claims to acquire the freehold where a Landlord has failed to comply with the RFR procedure.

 To speak with a member of our team, please call 01483 887766, email us or start a live chat today.